 What does this look like in real life?

 It may take time to readjust your thinking.
-However, we have found that when parents learn to identify and affirm their child’s gifts-gone-awry, it often helps kids let go of defiance and opens their hearts to a desire to use their gifts in God-honoring ways.
+However, we have found that when parents learn to identify and affirm their child’s strengths during misbehavior, it often helps kids let go of defiance and opens their hearts to a desire to use their gifts in God-honoring ways.

 Listed below are some examples of common misbehaviors and some gifts/strengths that tend to drive them.

 Complaining → Awareness of problems, potential for good problem-solving